romainlafarguette/romainlafarguette.github.io/_pages/about.md

 ---

-Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., quantitative researcher (_quant_) at the Abu Dhabi Investment Authority (ADIA), the sovereign wealth fund of Abu Dhabi.
+Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., buy-side quant at the Abu Dhabi Investment Authority (ADIA), the sovereign wealth fund of Abu Dhabi.

 I work for ADIA's "Q" team, where we develop systematic trading strategies, leveraging big data, statistics and machine learning.

 I am specialized in:
 - Macro quantitative modeling
 - Density modeling and forecasting
-- Central banking
+- Central banking and monetary policy
-- Stress-testing

 I combine technical skills in modeling, programming, and finance with a 10-year international policy experience with the International Monetary Fund and the European Central Bank.

 I have done missions to more than 25 countries, covering monetary and financial issues, on technical assistance, IMF financing programs, and surveillance.
 I also led teams of 3 to 7 people on technical assistance missions to central banks.

 I am very active on [Github](https://github.com/romainlafarguette).
 You can also find me on [LinkedIn](https://www.linkedin.com/in/romain-lafarguette-罗哲